Most historians have found there is no single cause for the War of 1812 but several related causes.

 On June 22, 1807, a vessel of the United States Navy named the Chesapeake set sail from Norfolk.
 The British boarded and removed four members of the Chesapeake crew who they claimed to be British deserters.

 The division of land after the Revolution did not leave everyone satisfied.
 The loss of the Ohio River valley, housing vital fur trade routes, displeased Canadian and British merchants.
-It also served home to a large Native American population, a large part of which had supported the British during the American Revolution and now argued for an Indian state to be created south and west of Lake Erie.
+It also served home to a large Indigenous population, a large part of which had supported the British during the American Revolution and now argued for an an autonomous Indigenous state to be created south and west of Lake Erie.

 All these issues resulted in the surfacing of a small yet persuasive political faction known as the War Hawks, led by Henry Clay of Kentucky, who was elected to Congress in 1810.
 The War Hawks demanded war with Britain.

 By the time representatives of both sides of the war had arrived in the Belgian town of Ghent in August of 1814, most of the issues that had caused the war had been resolved.